 Barns can also offer a good opportunity for business investment.
 Following additional planning changes in 2018, one structure can now be divided into five residential dwellings thus becoming an attractive development proposition to builders.
 Some, subject, to planning permissions, are converted for business use, such as B&Bs, holiday rental houses, rural retreats or tranquil company headquarters.

-Our barn conversion interior design experts have enjoyed working on a wide variety of wooden barn conversion projects in London and Essex.
+Our award-winning barn conversion design experts have enjoyed working on a wide variety of wooden barn conversion projects in London and Essex.
 With only the shell of an existing building to begin with, barn conversions allow you to stamp your own personality on your new home as if it were a new build.
 You may wish to feature the dramatic vaulted ceilings and exploit high ceiling space to ensure plenty of double bedrooms or to maximise the wonderful open spaces and accommodate the design trend for open plan living and dining areas.

 However, experience tells us that good planning at the start of a barn conversion project is key to a successful outcome.
 It takes considerable skill, experience and practical knowledge to achieve the full potential of a structure that was not originally intended for dwelling purposes.
 Our talented design architects will work with you to help you design and build the home of your dreams, whilst keeping within the boundaries of permitted development and as far as is reasonably possible, keep on budget.